 The NVDIMM SIG is a member communiity under the SNIA and the Solid State Storage Initiative (www.snia.org/forums/sssi), which will provide logistical and promotional support for the SIG.

-The NVDIMM SIG includes vendors AgigA Tech, Calypso Systems, Diablo Technologies, Fujitsu, HGST, IDT, Inphi, Intel, Micron, Netlist, Paper Battery, Samsung, SanDisk, SK Hynix, SMART Modular Technologies, and Viking Technology.
+The NVDIMM SIG includes vendors AgigA Tech, Calypso Systems, Diablo Technologies, Fujitsu, HGST, IDT, Inphi, Intel, Micron, Netlist, OCZ, Paper Battery, Samsung, SanDisk, SK Hynix, SMART Modular Technologies, Toshiba, and Viking Technology.

-On this page, you will find news, event listings, webcasts, FAQs, white papers, and articles about NVDIMMs.
+On this page, you will find up-to-date news, event listings, webcasts, FAQs, white papers, and articles about NVDIMMs.
+Scroll down the page and see a wealth of educational content on this important topic.

 Your feedback is welcome and encouraged.
 If you would like to participate in SIG activities, email firstname.lastname@example.org.